-During amplitude death (AD), both the Rijke tube oscillators approach the same steady state upon coupling.
-The regions of AD in the bifurcation diagram [Fig.~\ref{fig:3}(a)] are present around the values of coupling delay ($\tau_c$) that are roughly equal to 1/2, 3/2, 5/2, …, which approximately correspond to odd-multiples of quarter-period of the oscillations (such as $T/4$, $3T/4$, $5T/4$,…, where $T$ is the time period of LCOs).
-In Fig.~\ref{fig:3}(a), the regions of AD manifest as islands (except for the first AD region, which does not disappear on increasing the coupling strength to very high values).
+In Fig.~\ref{fig:3}(a), the regions of AD manifest as islands, except for the first AD region which does not disappear on increasing the coupling strength to very high values.
 These AD regions decrease in size with increase in $\tau_c$.
-The AD regions are observed to be surrounded by regions of IP and AP, which occur alternately with increasing $\tau_c$ [depicted by the arrow `1' in Fig.~\ref{fig:3}(a)].
-Away from the AD regions, we observe the system to undergo abrupt transitions from IP to AP state or vice-versa on varying $\tau_c$ [depicted by the arrow `2' in Fig.~\ref{fig:3}(a)].
+The AD regions are surrounded by regions of IP and AP synchronization, which occur alternately with increasing $\tau_c$ [depicted by the arrow `1' in Fig.~\ref{fig:3}(a)].
+Away from the AD regions, the system undergoes abrupt transitions from IP to AP state or vice-versa on varying $\tau_c$ [depicted by the arrow `2' in Fig.~\ref{fig:3}(a)].
 Such an abrupt transition in the phase difference between the oscillators is referred to as phase-flip bifurcation (PFB) \cite{prasad2006phase}.

-Now, we study how the coupled system transitions from LCO to AD state or vice-versa on varying $K_{\tau c}$ when $\tau_c$ is fixed at a value of 1.4 using a one-parameter bifurcation diagram between the root-mean-square of the acoustic pressure signal ($p_{rms}$) and $K_{\tau c}$ [depicted in Fig.~\ref{fig:3}(b)].
-We observe that the coupled system undergoes fold bifurcation during the transition from LCO to AD state (in the forward path) and subcritical Hopf bifurcation when transitioning from AD to LCO state (in the reverse path), resulting in the occurrence of hysteresis on variation of $K_{\tau c}$.
+Now, we study how the coupled system transitions from the state of LCOs to AD or vice-versa on varying $K_{\tau c}$ using a one-parameter bifurcation diagram between the root-mean-square of the acoustic pressure signal ($p_{rms}$) and $K_{\tau c}$ for a constant $\tau_c = 0.7$ [depicted in Fig.~\ref{fig:3}(b)].
+We observe that the coupled system undergoes fold bifurcation during the transition from LCO to AD state (in the forward path) and subcritical Hopf bifurcation when transitioning from AD to LCO state (in the reverse path), resulting in hysteresis on variation of $K_{\tau c}$.
 Thus, coupled Rijke tube oscillators exhibit `explosive' (first-order) transition \cite{kuehn2021universal} during the occurrence of amplitude death.